-Licensing is an appropriate tool for Administrations to regulate the effective use of the frequency spectrum and to avoid harmful interference.
+Licensing is an appropriate tool for Administrations to regulate the use of radio equipment and the effective use of the frequency spectrum and to avoid harmful interference.
 However intervention from the Administrations as far as the installation and use of equipment is concerned needs to be proportionate.
 Administrations and especially users, retailers and manufacturers will benefit from a more deregulated system of authorising the use of radio equipment.